Gain international work experience during a professional development internship in Hua Hin.

 Interns are hired on a rolling basis and there are a limited number of spots available so it is important to apply early to secure a spot in your preferred department

-There are two available positions for this internship, one with Xplore Asia and one with Rescue Paws.
-Both positions will require that each intern, along with your day-to-day responsibilities, will also develop and execute your own project based on a SWOT analysis of the company and SMART goals that will be established in the first few weeks with the help of your supervisor.
+There are three available positions for this internship.
+Each position requires, along with day-to-day responsibilities, you to develop and execute your own project based on a SWOT analysis of the company and SMART goals that will be established in the first few weeks with the help of your supervisor.
 You will create a proposal for your project, present it to the management team and complete the project before the end of your internship.

-During your initial interview, you will have the chance to specify a position with either Xplore Asia or Rescue Paws.
-Below are some more details on these positions.
+During your initial interview, you will have the chance to specify which position you are interested in.
+Below are some more details on the positions.

 *due to the fact that Rescue Paws interns will be working closely with animals in the community, it is highly suggested that interns receive the rabies vaccine prior to their arrival in Thailand